ezralanglois/arachnid/_sources/docs/overview.txt

 	#.
 Arachnid Prime
 		A SciPy Toolkit (SciKit) that focuses on every step of the single-particle reconstruction workflow up to orientation assignment and classification.
+This toolkit also includes a set of application scripts and a workflow manager.

 	#. pySPIDER
-		A library that allows one to write SPIDER batch files in Python.
-It also includes scripts for every step of single-particle reconstruction including orientation assignment but not classification.
+		This subpackage functions as an interface to the SPIDER package.
+It includes both a library of SPIDER commands and a set of application scripts to run a set of procedures for every step of single-particle reconstruction including orientation assignment but not classification.

-So far, Arachnid Prime has focused on automating the pre-processing of the image data.
-That is, Arachnid has the following highlighted applications that focus on
+Arachnid Prime currently focuses on automating the pre-processing of the image data captured by cryo-EM.
+For example, Arachnid has the following highlighted applications handle the particle-picking problem:
-particle-picking:

 	- AutoPicker: Automated reference-free particle selection
 	- ViCer: Automated unsupervised particle verification

-The user has several options when interfacing with Arachnid including but Graphical User Interfaces (GUIs) and command line scripts.
+The user has several options when interfacing with Arachnid including both Graphical User Interfaces (GUIs) and command line scripts.
 The primary interface is a simple wizard GUI that walks the user through setting up a preprocessing workflow.
 The end result of the workflow is a set of particle images and a selection file for either pySPIDER orientation assignment or RELION classification/orientation assignment.
-The user can also use the individual scripts on the command line.
+The user may also run the individual scripts on the command line.

 .. note::